To schedule an appointment with an addiction specialist, please call 617.414.6926

 Boston Cambridge Hospital Consortium

-This group first convened as hospital CEOs in February to discuss our response to the opioid epidemic.
+This group first convened, with the support of RIZE Massachusetts, as hospital CEOs in February to discuss our response to the opioid epidemic.
 We met as health care leaders in a region facing an unprecedented number of overdose deaths.
 Our respective hospitals have been playing a critical role in the development and implementation of programs that prevent addiction, increase access to effective treatment, prevent overdose deaths, and reduce the stigma associated with addiction.
 While these actions have been crucial, we know there is more we could –and should – do to stem the tide of addiction.
 Furthermore, as employers of tens of thousands of individuals, we know there is more we can do to support our own employees impacted by addiction.

 Each of us committed to join together as hospital leaders to do more to counter the addiction crisis.
 The depth and breadth of your commitment at our first meeting was noteworthy and a reflection of the urgency of this problem.